 The caterpillar is pale brown on top and whitish on bottom.
 Dark lines and spots decorate its dorsal side (back).
 Thin yellow rings around segments are sometimes visible.
 The head color ranges from bright yellow to muted brown with speckles.
-In the mid 1930's, the Tulip-Tree Beauty caterpillar ate the leaves off a majority of the sassafras trees in Connecticut.
-Such damage has not been seen in recent times.
+In the mid 1930's, the Tulip-Tree Beauty caterpillar ate the leaves off a majority of the sassafras trees growing in Connecticut.
+Damage on that scale has not been seen in these days.

 Scientific Name: Epimecis hortaria

 Butterfly or Moth

 Size (Adult; Length): 38mm to 50mm (1.48in to 1.95in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.